-The second layer represents the operational structure of unit tasks.
-The decomposition of a unit task stops at basic tasks level, which has been defined as the lowest task level that is using a single interaction object or a single external object or serves a communicational goal [9].
+The third layer represents the operational structure of unit tasks.
+The decomposition of a unit task stops at basic task level, which has been defined as the lowest task level that is using a single interaction object or a single external object or serves a communicational goal [12].

-Basic tasks are interaction driven and represent the "howto-do-it" knowledge, since they show how a unit task will be actually carried on, by using various interaction techniques.
+Basic tasks are interaction driven and represent the "how-to-do-it" knowledge, since they show how a unit task will be actually carried on, by using various interaction techniques.
 According to the interaction object type, we distinguish between information control and function control basic tasks.